charliecalvert/CloudNotes/Assignments/MidtermFinal/prog109-midterm-2018.md

 The theme pages on your GitHub pages site should be stored inside a folder called **theme**.
 In total, your site contain at least three theme-related directories: the root folder and at least two sub-directories.
 For instance, if your theme was **West Coast States**, you might have these subdirectories:

 - theme
-  - California
+  - california
-  - Oregon
+  - oregon
-  - Washington
+  - washington

 Put at least one page in each sub-directory of your theme and link to it from your theme home page.